xdxdhh/personal_blog/_posts/projects/2024-09-23-new-cars-on-roads.md

 Not gonna lie, learning this fact made me a bit sad.

 What didn’t surprise me, though, were the most popular car brands.
-As expected, Škoda and Volkswagen dominated the market, with Škoda accounting for neraly a third of all new cars.
+As expected, Škoda and Volkswagen dominated the market, with Škoda accounting for nearly a third of all new cars.
 Volkswagen managed 11.5%, while Hyundai and Toyota each captured over 6%.
 All other brands made up only a few percent.

 ![Cars brands]({% projects_url cars_brands.png %}){: .center-block :}